cloudmesh-community/fa18-523-60/paper/paper.md

 ### Installation

-MongoDB can be installed on various Unix Platforms, including Linux, Ubuntu, Amazon Linux, etc. This section focuses on installing MongoDB on Ubuntu 18.04 Bionic Beaver used as a standard OS for a virtual machine used as a part of Big Data Application Class during the 2018 Fall semester [@www-digitaloceaninst].
+MongoDB can be installed on various Unix Platforms, including Linux, Ubuntu, Amazon Linux, etc [@www-digitaloceaninst].
+This section focuses on installing MongoDB on Ubuntu 18.04 Bionic Beaver used as a standard OS for a virtual machine used as a part of Big Data Application Class during the 2018 Fall semester.

 #### Installation procedure